sanghanet/sanghanet/README.md

    Feel free to config other .env files and start scripts...

    ## Automatic mode
    a) In project ROOT folder run `npm run dev`.
-This command:
+This command will:

       - set DEV_SERVER variable to 1
       - start client dev server and backend server (atlas conf.) concurrently

-      - to stop the process, press CTRL-C
+   To stop the process, press CTRL-C

    On WINDOWS also run `npm run killnode` to stop execution, because CTRL-C does not release port 4000 (EADDRINUSE :::4000)

    b) Or in project ROOT folder run `npm run build`.
-This command:
+This command will:

       - set DEV_SERVER variable to 0
       - run client build and copy to server